MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 :::image type="content" source="media/saved-email.png" alt-text="Screenshot showing an email that was saved to the CRM.":::

 The Sales agent can save emails and meetings to your CRM from the highlight card, from a related record card, or through quick CRM actions in email banner messages.
-However, you can't save activities from shared mailboxes, and you can't save recurring meetings.
+However, you can't save activities from shared mailboxes.
 If you use Dynamics 365 as your CRM, you can edit saved activities and remove saved emails from the CRM.

 ## Save from the highlight card